yairchu/awesome-structure-editors/README.md

 As evident from the wealth of ongoing and concluded attempts listed below, this problem appears to be either difficult, or impossible.
 Hopefully one or more of these projects will succeed in realising it and bringing it to the mainstream!

-## Active structural code editor projects
+## Structural code editor projects

 This list includes projects which are actively developed or were maintained recently.
 Currently the bar is set arbitrarily at 2020.